-Court voids reordering of elections sequence by National Assembly — Nigeria Today
+Court Voids Reordering of Elections Sequence by National Assembly — Nigeria Today

 Justice Mohammed disagreed with the 1st defendant on all the grounds raised in the preliminary objection.

-(b): Current National Assembly and the various Houses of Assembly were constituted on 9th of June 2015 and their tenure would expire and stand dissolved on the 8th of June 2019.

-(c): The current President, Vice President, governors and deputy governors of all the states of the federation, except Anambra, Bayelsa, Kogi, Edo, Ondo, Ekiti

-The post Court voids reordering of elections sequence by National Assembly appeared first on The Nation Nigeria.
+The post Court Voids Reordering of Elections Sequence by National Assembly appeared first on SIGNAL.

 Do you have something awesome to share with the world?
 Click here to share